emily1618/Data-Portfolio/Getting-Funding/README.md

-# Use Data Insight to Increase Funding and Enrollment For a Houston Non-Profit
+# Increase Funding and Enrollment For a Houston Non-Profit

 ##### Author: Emi Ly